2006 Georgia Bulldogs football team: Kentucky

-The pre-game line established for this game was Georgia -7.

 Hoping to rebound from its loss to Florida, Georgia went into the half leading 14–10.
 The score did not change in the third quarter, but Kentucky outscored Georgia 14–6 in the fourth quarter to seal its victory.
 Matthew Stafford's struggles continued as he completed 16 of 28 pass attempts for 230 yards with only one touchdown and 3 interceptions, including one in the final 2 minutes to seal the Wildcat victory.